HebiRobotics/hebi_ros2_examples/README.md

 </robot>
 ```

-According to conventions, this file should be named as `<your_robot_name>.urdf.xacro` and placed in `urdf/kits/ros2_control` folder of the `hebi_decription` package.
+According to the package conventions, this file should be named as `<your_robot_name>.urdf.xacro` and placed in `urdf/kits/ros2_control` folder of the `hebi_decription` package.

 ### ROS2 Control Parameter File

 This YAML file configures the controllers used with your robot.
 Refer to the [ROS2 Controllers Documentation](https://control.ros.org/rolling/doc/ros2_controllers/doc/controllers_index.html#controllers-for-manipulators-and-other-robots) for detailed information.

-Here's an example parameter file for the A-2580-06 arm:
+Here's an example parameter file for the A-2580-06G arm:
 ```
 controller_manager:
   ros__parameters: